HonkingGoose/git-gosling/docs/git_sandbox/create_your_first_github_repo.md

 :::

 :::tip GitHub docs, creating a new repository
-If you get stuck, read the [GitHub docs on Creating a new repository](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/creating-a-new-repository).
+If you get stuck, read the [GitHub docs, Creating a new repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/creating-a-new-repository).
 :::

 ### After creating your repository